 The Power of Real Estate Competition

 To say that real estate competition defines the value of homes is a bit short-sighted, though it does impact the price you will see for your home.
 The only thing that can define the value of any piece of real estate is a buyer willing to pay for it, but the market and the competition seen within the market can give a prospective buyer a framework to derive value.

 Real Estate Competition and Pricing Your Home

 Pricing a home is often the most crucial step of the real estate process and can determine what kind of transaction you will have.
-If you price your home properly, you will see a short time on the market and a sale price to your liking.
+If you price your home properly, your home should go under contract quickly.
 If you price the home wrong, you could sit in limbo for months and have to accept less than what you’d like.

 The difference between those two outcomes can hinge on the level of competition in the area for your property.
 The first step to combating that competition is understanding the current market trends to determine if it is a buyer’s or seller’s market.
 If homes are tending to stay on the market for a long time, that is a good indication that supply is outdistancing demand, creating a buyer’s market.
 That can affect your pricing strategy.